eufrezza/OLD/content/publication/internetnorms/index.md

 ---
-abstract: 'Awarded Best Paper by a Woman Economist by the Irish Economic Association - Draft available soon!'
+abstract: 'Awarded Best Paper by a Woman Economist by the Irish Economic Association, Draft available soon!'
 abstract_short:
 authors:
 - admin